po1sigala/live/02-Lesson-Plans/Full-Time/04-Week/README.md

 * MacOS use `homebrew` to lock into Node 16.

-* Windows use this direct [MSI](https://nodejs.org/download/release/v16.18.0/) to lock into Node 16.
+* Windows use this direct [MSI](https://nodejs.org/download/release/v16.18.0/node-v16.18.0-x64.msi) to download and lock into Node 16.

 * Also, remind students to have it installed prior to coming to class!